frctl/fractal/docs/entity-schemas.md

 # Entity data schemas

 All components and files are represented as plain JavaScript objects.
-These objects are returned from [Entity API](/docs/entity-apis.md) methods such as `components.getAll()`.
+These objects are returned from [collection](/docs/collection.md) methods such as `components.getAll()`.

 An example of the default properties available for each type of object is presented below.